poliastro/poliastro/docs/source/user_guide.rst

     <Quantity [  1.16420211, 26.29603612,  0.52229379] km / s>

-To see a complete list of properties, check out the :py:class:`poliastro.twobody.Orbit` class on the API reference.
+To see a complete list of properties, check out the :py:class:`poliastro.twobody.orbit.Orbit` class on the API reference.

 Changing the orbit: :py:class:`~poliastro.maneuver.Maneuver` objects
 --------------------------------------------------------------------